Writer & Translator Chris McGowan

-Chris McGowan is a writer of diverse interests whose books include The Brazilian Sound, a guide to Brazilian music; Entertainment in the Cyber Zone, a history of interactive media published by Random House; and, as J.C.
-McGowan, The Big God Network, a science-fiction novel.
+He is the co-author of The Brazilian Sound, a guide to Brazilian music, Judi Online and of Entertainment in the Cyber Zone, a history of interactive media published by Random House.
+As J.C.
+McGowan, he wrote The Big God Network, a satirical science-fiction novel.

 In the publicity and marketing realms, he has written press releases, album liner notes and artist bios for Starbucks, Columbia Records, Elektra Records, and Narada Records, and a special 10th anniversary catalog essay for the Criterion Collection.

 McGowan is a California native who currently lives in Brazil.